rp-rs/rp2040-project-template/README.md

 - Toolchain support for the cortex-m0+ processors in the rp2040 (thumbv6m-none-eabi)

-- flip-link - this allows you to detect stack-overflows
+- flip-link - this allows you to detect stack-overflows on the first core, which is the only supported target for now.

 - probe-run.
 Upstream support for RP2040 is not finished yet, so this template uses `probe-run-rp` for now.
   `probe-run-rp` is a version of `probe-run` using a `probe-rs` fork with support for the RP2040 chip.